 He was a lover of motorcycling and in 1924 won the Madresfield speed trials.
 He played for and captained the Bromsgrove Rugby Club 1st XV.

 Laddie met Ena Flora EDWARDS at the Red Lion at Astwood Bank, probably in 1928, since the first photograph that Ena gave Laddie is inscribed "Love Ena - 1928".
-They were married in 1933, and bought a semi-detached house, 'Pensarn' in Rigby Lane, Bromsgrove, where their three sons, Roger, Garth and Andrew were born.
-Andrew was born just weeks before the outbreak of the Second World War, and shortly after the family moved to 'The Homestead', School Lane, Lickey End, Bromsgrove, a delightful home with deeds dating back to 1600; and this house was probably responsible for many of the future family homes being half-timbered.
+They were married in 1933, and bought a semi-detached house, 'Pensarn' in Rigby Lane, Bromsgrove, where their three sons were born.
+The youngest was born just weeks before the outbreak of the Second World War, and shortly after the family moved to 'The Homestead', School Lane, Lickey End, Bromsgrove, a delightful home with deeds dating back to 1600; and this house was probably responsible for many of the future family homes being half-timbered.